Binbiriz/lando-configuration/README.md

 ## Modifications

-The following modifications and additions have been made to Drupal 8 recipe:
+The following modifications and additions have been made to Drupal 8 recipe.
+These can be used as a starting point.

 1. Custom PHP version
 2. Custom MySQL version